What abt his other non-fiction. what would you recommend?

 ― alimosina, Tuesday, 22 February 2011 15:13 (eleven years ago) link

 I shall begin reading The Mad Man soon, I'm expecting some of Delany's 'lost New York'.

 ― historyyy (prettylikealaindelon), Tuesday, 22 February 2011 15:43 (eleven years ago) link

 You won't be disappointed there, as I recall.

-― old man yells at poop first thing in the morning (pixel farmer), Tuesday, 22 February 2011 16:36 (nine years ago) link
+― old man yells at poop first thing in the morning (pixel farmer), Tuesday, 22 February 2011 16:36 (eleven years ago) link

 And check Heavenly Breakfast, an autobiographical novel(pub.
 1979).
 Its title is also the name of a real-life 60s NYC psych-folk band.
 SD was a satellite member, sort of.